 This way, you can easily carry around a meal or two in your pocket, to have at any given moment.

-Never be caught off guard without high quality energy readily available.
+Never be caught off guard without high-quality energy readily available.
+The cafeteria or your food delivery may be very far away!

 This tip is huge.